Saturday, November 28, 2020

 I love Marietta's book and have taught with it the most, but if you're curious about teaching Philosophy to children, there are lots of other resources.
 When I was a Philosophy major at Smith and getting interested in teaching it to kids, there were only a few people I could find writing about the subject in 1999 (Gareth Matthews, Matthew Lipman, Vivian Gussin Paley).
 Now there are many more resources!
 Here are some books, and if you know of websites please share the links!

-Thanks to the Philosopher professor parent in our homeschool co-op who turned me on to this great series: Plato & Co.!
+Thanks to the Philosopher professor parent in our homeschool co-op who turned me on to a great series: Plato & Co.!

 This post contains affiliate links to materials I truly use for homeschooling.
 Qualifying purchases provide me with revenue.
 Thank you for your support!